ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 For continuation functions that require the client instance to send a message body, the body MUST be a JSON object.

+For all requests to the grant continuation API, the AS MAY make use of long polling mechanisms such as discussed in {{RFC6202}}.
+That is to say, instead of returning the current status immediately, the long polling technique allows the AS additional time to process and fulfill the request before returning the HTTP response to the client instance.
+For example, when the AS receives a continuation request but the grant request is in the _processing_ state, the AS could wait until the grant request has moved to the _pending_ or _approved_ state before returning the response message.

 ## Continuing After a Completed Interaction {#continue-after-interaction}